staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/postman-vault-secrets.md

     > If you stored your vault key in your system's password manager, Postman automatically gets your vault key.
 You must use the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) if you're using the Postman web app so Postman can get your vault key.

-> Learn about Postman Vault [features that require the Postman desktop app or web app](#web-and-desktop-limitations).
+> Learn about Postman Vault [features that require the Postman desktop app or the Postman web app](#web-and-desktop-limitations).

 ## Manage your vault key